utlibraries/ai-music-metadata-project/README.md

 6. **Step 4**: Verify track listings and publication years
 7. **Step 5**: Create final output files organized in subfolders
 8. **Step 6** (Optional): Generate HTML review interface with images
+9. **Alma Batch Processing**: Takes the generated high confidence matches and uses the OCLC number to create bib, holding, and item records in Alma.

+*****The Alma batch upload scripts are provided for sandbox experimentation only, and are not part of the default automated workflow.*****

 ---